maxonemillion/day-planner/README.md

 # DAY PLANNER

 ## PURPOSE
-The purpose of this assigment was to reate a functional daily calendar.
+The purpose of this assigment was to create a functional daily calendar.

 ## WHAT I LEARNED
 I learned a great deal while completing this assignment, particularly regarding JQuery syntax.
 This assigment was particuraly valuable compared to the previous ones.